while statement syntax

 5. Nested while Loop

-A while loop within another while loop is called a nested loop.
-When you used jump statements like break or next in an inside loop, it just interrupts the inner loop, not the outer loop.
+A while loop contained within another while loop is known as a nested loop.
+When jump statements such as break or next are used in the inner loop, they only disrupt the inner loop and do not affect the outer loop.

 # nested while loop